-The Chancellor of Justice shall verify that persons are not being discriminated by because of their gender, race, nationality, colour, language, origin, religion or religious beliefs, political or other opinion, proprietary or social situation, age, disability, sexual orientation or other status named in law.
+The Chancellor of Justice shall verify that persons are not being discriminated based on their gender, race, nationality, colour, language, origin, religion or religious beliefs, political or other opinion, proprietary or social situation, age, disability, sexual orientation or other status named in law.

 In order to settle a discriminating dispute, the Chancellor of Justice shall initiate conciliation procedure on the basis of an application.
 Consent of both parties is needed for conciliation procedure.
-The aim of this procedure is to make it as easy as possible for a person to protect their rights.
+The consent can be withdrawn during the procedure.

 First, the Chancellor of Justice shall send a copy of the application to the person accused of discrimination and asks for consent on participating in conciliation procedure.
 If the person does not give his or her consent, the Chancellor of Justice shall terminate the procedure.
 If the person agrees, the Chancellor of Justice shall present his proposals for solution to the parties in a written form.
 The Chancellor of Justice shall end the procedure when the parties agree to the proposals.